 When fully mature, Hydrangea seemannii can reach an ultimate height of 8–12 metres and a spread of 2.5–4 metres.
-For optimal growth, it prefers south–facing, north–facing, west–facing, east–facing aspect and sheltered exposure.
-It thrives best in clay, loam, sand soil types and should be placed in a full shade, full sun, partial shade position.
+For optimal growth, it prefers south–facing or north–facing or west–facing or east–facing aspect and sheltered positions.
+It thrives best in clay or loam or sand soil types and should be placed in full shade or full sun or partial shade.

 | Seasonal colour |